Yes. On July 1, Union Gas changed the rates our customers pay. Rate changes include:

 Please visit MyAccount business rates to view the rates specific to your area.

 Gas costs - Gas commodity costs include information on the "Gas used" and "Gas price adjustment" lines on your bill.
 The net natural gas rate reflects what we expect to pay for gas supplies during the next year, as well as an adjustment to make up the difference between our forecast cost of gas and actual costs from prior periods.
-Also, in southern Ontario the cost of transportation to Ontario will now be combined included in the "Gas used" charge and therefore there will no longer be a separate Transportation to Union Gas line item on customer bills for southern Ontario customers.
+Also, in southern Ontario the cost of transportation to Ontario is now included in the "Gas used" charge and therefore there is no longer a separate Transportation to Union Gas line item on customer bills for southern Ontario customers.

 Transportation costs - Transportation costs include information on the "Transportation to Union Gas" and "Transportation price adjustment" lines on your bill.
 Natural gas is transported into Ontario from a variety of locations across North America using different pipelines for delivery across the province, so your transportation costs vary and depend on where you are located in the province.
 For customers in southern Ontario, the transportation cost is now included in the "Gas used" line on your bill.